Madrid adopts virus restrictions exposing poor-rich divide

 The performance was canceled after several rounds of applause and shouting during the performance and despite the theater relocating some spectators and offering to return the value of their tickets, the Royal Theater said in a statement.

+“It wasn’t just a few people,” Delgado said.
+“People became angrier because they don’t go to the theater to get their money back, they go because they want to enjoy the opera.”

-The theater, which has launched an investigation into the incident, said that attendance had been reduced to 905 seats, or 51.5% of the total.
+The Royal Theater, which has launched an investigation into the incident, said that attendance had been reduced to 905 seats, or 51.5% of the total.
 Current rules in Madrid limit cultural performances to 75% of the audience.

-Alicia León contributed to this report.
+Brito reported from Barcelona.
+Alicia León in Madrid contributed to this report.